wbreeze/wind_and_water/_posts/2026-09-14-Abandoned-Refactor.md

 A tidier place to type is not worth an application you cannot read.

 Oddly, after opening with, "I'm convinced that humans don't need to write code anymore," I'm not quite ready to let go.
-Claude could care less about six more coding guidlines and a little bit of indirection.
+Claude couldn't care less about six more coding guidelines and a little bit of indirection.
 It would adapt.
 I can be a "non-programmer," have nice looking markdown files for editing the text on the screens.
 Apparently, I'm not quite ready to let go.
 I still want to see code that a person, a human programmer would enjoy working with, be happy to show to colleagues.

-I am keeping the four bug fixes.
+I am keeping the two fixes and the two sounder tests.
 The rest goes back.